 Sid Thompson, a “senior fellow” at Center X, loves the ocean.
 That love took him to the sea as a Merchant Marine, getting his Bachelor of Science Degree from the United States Merchant Marine Academy.
 During the Korean conflict he served in the US Navy.
 This is where he slid into teaching.
 Many of the enlisted men, black and white, from urban cities like Los Angeles, or rural areas like Appalachia and the deep south, lacked high school diplomas and wanted to pass the GED.
 So Lieutenant Sid Thompson became a training officer, helping these young men attain their common goal, the equivalent of high school graduation.
 Read more...

-Research and evaluation that measure the impact of Center X programs are featured in the Spring 2009 issue of XChange, our online repository of publications and resources on the work of transforming public schools.
+Research and evaluation that measure the impact of Center X programs are featured in the first issue of XChange, our online repository of publications and resources on the work of transforming public schools.

 The Careers of Urban Teachers

 This paper synthesizes the findings of a six-year longitudinal retention study of more than one thousand urban educators in their first through tenth year of the profession.
 The educators studied were graduates of UCLA's Center X Teacher Education Program and the results of the study may be generalized to the population of well-prepared urban teachers nationwide, with one exception.
 Although most Center X graduates are female (79%), which is similar to national trends, the group's ethnic and racial diversity contrasts sharply with national norms (though it reflects California's increasing diversity).
 The longitudinal study consisted of a range of quantitative and qualitative studies to answer the following questions:

 - What is the effect of specialized teacher preparation on retention?

 - What is the effect of career advancement on attrition among highly-qualified urban educators?

 - What individual and school characteristics are associated with retention in high-poverty schools?